Fernando-A-Rocha/mta-mod-downloader/README.md

 ## Credits

+A version of the Mod Downloader GUI using [dgs (GitHub repository) by thisdp](https://github.com/thisdp/dgs) is present in this resource.

-A few mods are included in the main resource (for testing purposes):
+Several mods are also included for testing purposes:

 - Bank Robbers - [SlingShot753's Workshop](https://gtaforums.com/topic/917058-slingshot753s-workshop/)
 - Desert Eagle .50 - [SlingShot753's Workshop](https://gtaforums.com/topic/917058-slingshot753s-workshop/)